navicore/Hello-Java/README.md

 #Hello Java in Resin.io

-#### NOTE this is an experimental fork to replace Oracle JDK with OpenJDK due java.lang.VerifyError and "Error exists in the bytecode" bugs in the Oracle build.
-Replace `github.com/resin-io` with `github.com/navicore` in the instructions below to try it
+#### NOTE this is an experimental fork with the follwing goals:

+`1. to replace Oracle JDK with OpenJDK due to `java.lang.VerifyError and "Error exists in the bytecode"` bugs that occur with the Oracle build
+`2. to use a dynamic import FROM to support multiple targets.

+Replace `github.com/resin-io` with `github.com/navicore` in the instructions below to try the fork.

 ## Introduction